gruntjs/grunt-contrib-livereload/docs/livereload-options.md

 Whether the snippet link should use HTTPS protocol.

 Note: The livereload server does not itself support HTTPS!
-Only use this option if you are accessing the livereload server via a proxy.
+Only use this option if you are accessing the livereload server via a HTTPS proxy.